SharePoint/sp-dev-docs/docs/spfx/extensions/basics/tenant-wide-deployment-extensions.md

         Properties="{&quot;testMessage&quot;:&quot;Test message&quot;}"
         ListTemplateId="100"
         WebTemplateId="GROUP#0"
-        Sequence="10" >
+        Sequence="10"
+        HostProperties="{&quot;preAllocatedApplicationCustomizerTopHeight&quot;:&quot;50&quot;,&quot;preAllocatedApplicationCustomizerBottomHeight&quot;:&quot;50&quot;}">
     </ClientSideComponentInstance>
 </Elements>

 ```

-When an administrator adds a  solution which has a ClientSideInstance.xml file inside of it to app catalog, specific warning message is shows to ensure that presence of the automated configuration is known.
+When an administrator adds a  solution that has a ClientSideInstance.xml file inside of it to App Catalog, specific warning message is shows to ensure that presence of the automated configuration is known.

 ![SharePoint client-side solution scaffolded successfully](../../../images/ext-tenant-wide-solution-deployment.png)